BoomerangTransport/Rapid-Ride-Request-API/README.md

 * There is one query parameter which is your API key
 * There is only one endpoint which is the base url
 * The processing time for these requests is up to 180s
-* Average request time is around 60s
+* Average response time is around 60s

 # API